SynteLang/SynteLang/README.md

 Later on, the intention is to provide more flexibility in synchronising other necklaces to wav files using `len<wavname>` signals.
 There is still plenty to be done in testing and possibly reworking parts of sample playback. ◊

 ## Tape loop ◊
 Each listing has a tape loop available which is accessed by the `tape` operator.
 The tape loop is a rolling buffer of 1 second in length.
-The output of `tape` is the 'record head', which is the input delayed by one second.
-For other delay times the loop can be accessed by the tap operator, where the fractional part of the operand sets the delay time.
+The loop can be accessed by the tap operator, where the fractional part of the operand sets the delay time.
 For example an operand of value 2.3 will give a tap at 300 milliseconds (0.3s).
 Multiple `tap` operators can be used.
 The use of multiple `tape` operators is undefined.

 ## Arithmetic operations
 An operand may be added in a listing of the form a/b or a\*b where a and b are valid numbers and the result is divison and multiplication respectively.
 For example: typing